Can't find the term you want? Send us an email at email@example.com.

 The accumulation of budget deficits.
 Also known as government debt.

+The unemployment rate that stems from economic factors unrelated to changes in aggregate demand.
 The rate of unemployment that does not contain cyclical unemployment.

 Things that occur naturally in and on the earth that are used to produce goods and services.